Blackbaud-SteveBrush/bbis-docs/content/bbi/applications/index.md

     <div class="tab-pane" id="step-2-pagebuilder">
         <ol>
             <li>PageBuilder pages use an older version of jQuery by default.
 The BBI Namespace requires at least version 1.7.2, so we'll need to configure BBI to accept a newer version of jQuery, while not overwriting the older version in the process.
 We can do this via jQuery's <code>noConflict()</code> method.</li>
-            <li>If your PageBuilder page is using a theme, find the Reusable PageBuilder Page named "reus_Teamraiser_javascript" (or something similar).
+            <li>If your PageBuilder page is using a theme, find the Reusable PageBuilder Page named "reus&#95;Teamraiser_javascript" (or something similar).
 If your PageBuilder does not include a JavaScript reusable, you'll need to create one near the page's footer.</li>
             <li>
-                Once you've created (or located) the "JavaScript" Reusable PageBuilder Page, add the following code to the part (before doing so, make sure you are editing the part with the WYSIWYG turned "off"):
+                <p>Once you've created (or located) the "JavaScript" Reusable PageBuilder Page, add the following code to the part (before doing so, make sure you are editing the part with the WYSIWYG turned "off"):</p>
                 <ul class="nav nav-tabs" role="tablist">
                     <li class="active"><a href="#step-2-pagebuilder-bootstrap" data-toggle="tab">Bootstrap</a></li>
                     <li><a href="#step-2-pagebuilder-vanilla" data-toggle="tab">Default</a></li>